Jimmy Constable

-James Michael Constable (born 21 September 1971) is an English pop singer and dancer who was a member of the pop band 911.
+James Michael Constable (born 21 September 1971) is an English pop singer, songwriter and dancer.
+He is a member of the pop band 911.

 Early life

-Constable was born in the Liverpool Maternity Hospital (now Liverpool Women's Hospital) in Toxteth, Liverpool, Lancashire (now Merseyside), to parents Margaret and James "Jimmy" Matthews.
+Constable was born in Oxford Street Maternity Hospital, Liverpool to parents Margaret and Ronnie.
 He is a fan of Liverpool F.C.

 Career

-1990s: The Hit Man and Her
+1990s: The Hitman and Her

-Constable began his career in the early 1990s as a dancer on the late-night ITV dance music show The Hit Man and Her.
+Constable began his career in the early 1990s as a dancer on the late-night ITV dance music show The Hitman and Her.

 1995–2000: 911

 Whilst on the show, Constable met Simon "Spike" Dawbarn and Jason Orange.
-Having seen how successful the latter went on to become with his band Take That, Constable and Dawbarn (who had become even more popular than the acts they were dancing for) decided to put their own band together, and 911 was born.
-Lee Brennan, who was a fan of both the boys and The Hit Man and Her, agreed to join Constable and Dawbarn and they became a trio.
+Having seen how successful the latter went on to become with his band Take That, Constable and Dawbarn put their own band together, and 911 was born.
+Lee Brennan joined the line-up and they became a trio.

 911 spent several months building up a fanbase from scratch, performing gigs in schools and small public venues.
-After independently releasing two singles which both made the UK top 40, "Night to Remember" and "Love Sensation", 911 were signed up by Virgin Records after a major label bidding war.
+After independently releasing two singles which both made the UK top 40, "Night to Remember" and "Love Sensation", 911 were signed by Virgin Records.